mmolari/genome-assembly/README.md

 2. Once the corresponding conda environment is activated, the model can be installed by running `medaka tools download_models --models r941_min_high_g360`

-## Helper scripts

-## import_data.py
+## import data from the cluster

-This script is used to archive the result of basecalling nanopore reads to the proper folder the cluster.
+The script `scripts/import_data.py` is used to archive the result of basecalling nanopore reads to the proper folder the cluster.
 For details on how to use it see `scripts/archive_README.md`.